bstollnitz/aml_pipeline_cli/README.md

-# How to train and deploy in Azure ML
+# How to train a model in Azure ML using components and a pipeline

-This project shows how to train a Fashion MNIST model with an Azure ML pipeline, and how to deploy it using an online managed endpoint.
+This project shows how to train a Fashion MNIST model using a Azure ML components and a pipeline, and how to deploy it using a managed online endpoint.
 It uses MLflow for tracking and model representation.

 ## Azure setup